IP Warm-up Overview

 IP warming is the process of methodically adding campaign volume week-over-week to a new IP Address to establish a positive sending reputation with Internet Services Providers.
 (ISPs)

 IP Warm-up Summary

-ISPs view email from a new IP Address as suspicious until they establish a positive sending reputation.
-It takes 4 to 8 weeks to achieve maximum deliverability (depending on targeted volume and engagement).
+ISPs view email from a new IP address as suspicious until they establish a positive sending reputation.
+It takes 4-8 weeks to achieve maximum deliverability (depending on targeted volume and engagement).
 Warming could take longer if receivers don’t perceive an email as opt-in.
-Certain ISPs limit senders to thresholds until they build a sender reputation.
-For example AOL limits new senders to 5k/day and Outlook limits to 20k/day for the first week.
+Certain receivers limit senders to thresholds until they build a sender reputation.

 SparkPost recommends starting off on the right foot with the cleanest data first.
 Focus warming your most engaged subscribers and then add in the older segments as you progress.
-Older segments should be added to the engaged segments in chunks of 10% to 25% as not to tip your reputation from good to bad.
-Send a re-engagement or win-back campaign to the segments that are older than six months to a year (depending on your sending frequency).
-Be sure to change up the content to try to re-engage.
+Older segments should be added to the engaged segments in chunks of 15% of your existing volume as not to tip your reputation from good to bad.
 The goal during your warm-up process is to send to subscribers who are least likely to complain and bounce.
 This would include those that have opted-in most recently and are consistent openers/clickers.

 During the Warm-up phase the more consistent you are with volume, frequency, complaint and bounce levels, the faster you will establish a positive sending reputation.
 If you send infrequently, anything less than weekly it will take more time to build a positive sender reputation.